tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-page.md

 </details>

 ## POST example send to the confirmation page
-The following is a basic example of the variables sent to the response page via POST:
+The following is a basic example of the variables sent to the confirmation page via POST:

 ```HTML
 response_code_pol=5